3 observations after Sixers fail to extend win streak, lose in Brooklyn without their All-Stars

 The Sixers began the night with a unit of Kyle Lowry, Cameron Payne, Buddy Hield, Harris and Mo Bamba.

 In his third straight start, Bamba began brightly.
-He scored the Sixers’ first basket on a jump hook over Nic Clayton and their third on a put-back lay-in.
+He scored the Sixers’ first basket on a jump hook over Nic Claxton and their third on a put-back lay-in.

 “We recently have played against teams that are very similar … where their tallest center or their most at-the-rim guy starts, and then they come in with a smaller (center),” Sixers head coach Nick Nurse said pregame.
 “The backup’s a small-ball guy or a little bit smaller version.
 So that’s part of why we started doing it, and it just so happens that it’s the third game in a row where we’re probably going to look the same.”